jschementi/mix10/script.rst

 Introduction
 ------------
 Welcome to "Pumping Iron" on the web!
-I'm Jimmy Schementi, program manager of IronRuby and IronPython at Microsoft, lead dev on "Gestalt" - the Silverlight DLR integration, as well as everything else web-related with the "Iron" languages.
+I'm Jimmy Schementi, program manager of IronRuby and IronPython at Microsoft, and DLR integration for everything web-related.
 Today I'll be talking about how you can embrace dynamic languages on Microsoft's web platform - be it on the web-server (IIS) or in the web-browser (Silverlight), and even in your existing applications.